madminer-tool/madminer-workflow/README.md

-# Madminer deplyoment using yadage and docker containerization
+# Madminer deployment using yadage and docker containerization

 ## About
 This repository is a  is to create a full deployment of *MadMiner* https://github.com/johannbrehmer/madminer (by Johann Brehmer, Felix Kling, and Kyle Cranmer) that parallelizes its bottlenecks, is reproducible and it facilitates the use of the tool in the community.